Website Terms & Conditions and General Terms & Conditions

 Introduction

-Safeguarding: is protecting children and young people* from harm, from abuse, neglect – (whether deliberate or not), accidents, prejudiced attitudes, and bullying.
+Safeguarding: is protecting children and young people* from harm, abuse, neglect – (whether deliberate or not), accidents, prejudiced attitudes, and bullying.

 Child Protection: is part of Safeguarding and is the process of protecting individual children who are or could be at risk from significant harm.

-A safeguard: is a measure put in place to reduce the risk of children and young people being harmed.
+A safeguard is a measure put in place to reduce the risk of children and young people being harmed.

 The Law: Children Acts of 1989 and 2004 and Government Guidance requires Organisations to work together to protect children and young people.
 We have a responsibility to safeguard the children we work with and to act on any concerns that a child could be at risk.